Croatia Cycling Cruise 2023

 By Client: If you need to cancel before the final payment date, the cancellation fee is your initial deposit.
 Your reservation will automatically cancel if final payment is not received by the due date.

 By Fit 4 Adventure: In the event that we must cancel a trip for commercial reasons beyond our control, including if the minimum number of trip participants is not met, you will be able to transfer any amount paid toward any F4A trip in the next 24 months.
-You may also opt for a full refund, minus a $50 processing fee.
+You may also opt for a full refund.

 By Force Majeure: In the event that a trip is cancelled due (but not limited) to natural disasters, pandemics, border restrictions, terrorism, or political instability, F4A will offer you a future trip credit valid for 24 months from the original trip date.